Prioritize and Focus

 With limited time and resources, it’s essential to prioritize and then focus

-Organizational success is a marathon, not a sprint.
+Organizational success is a marathon, not a sprint which is why it is important to prioritize and focus on what matters.
 Today, many individuals and nonprofits run at an unsustainable pace that is reactive, but not strategic.
-With limited time and resources, it’s essential to set priorities and then focus on what’s most important.
+With limited time and resources, it’s essential to prioritize and focus on what’s most important.
 As a leader, you must motivate everyone — staff and board — to march in the same direction and maintain focus.
 People have to trust the leader’s vision and accept responsibility for helping make that vision a reality.

 10% for Planning

-Planning to implement a nonprofit’s vision and strategy requires looking at both the short term and the long haul.
-I always urge staff teams to spend at least 10% percent of their time each week planning.
+Planning to implement a nonprofit’s vision and strategy requires looking at both the short-term and the long haul.
+I always urge staff teams to spend at least 10% percent of their time each week planning to prioritize and focus on the important tasks.
 Taking time to plan and confer creates a useful rhythm and routine.
 Stepping away from the daily grind challenges you to slow down, reflect, and adjust your plans as needed.

 One of the practices I’ve always preached is what I call the “Rule of Three.”
 You should always identify and focus on three priorities.
 Start each day reassessing and reaffirming them.
 Have a separate list of priorities for a day, week, month, three months, and up to a year.
 While most of us do many more things in a day, or a year, you need to budget your time so that your top priorities are always front and center.